techiescamp/linux-foundation-coupon/README.md

 > 💰 **Savings Tip:** If you haven't done any Kubernetes certification yet, the best savings are on the Kubestronaut Bundle with **38% + savings**

 > [!NOTE]
 >Note: Offer ends soon.
-So lockin the price.
+So lock in the price.

 ## [40% OFF] Kubestronaut Bundle Discounts

-If you are looking for Kubestronaut program, Use code **DCUBE30** with the following bundle options.
+If you are looking for the Kubestronaut program, use code **DCUBE30** with the following bundle options.

-- If you dont have any kubernetes certifications, go for [kubestronaut Bundle ](https://kube.promo/kubestronaut)
+- If you don't have any Kubernetes certifications, go for [kubestronaut Bundle ](https://kube.promo/kubestronaut)
 - If you have CKA, go for the [CKA to Kubestronaut Bundle](https://trainingportal.linuxfoundation.org/collections/cka-upgrade-to-kubestronaut-bundle)
 - If you have CKAD, go for the [CKAD to Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/certified-kubernetes-application-developer-ckad-to-kubestronaut-upgrade-bundle)

 ## [40% OFF] Golden Kubestronaut Bundle Coupon

-If you are a Kubestronaut, you can go for the Golden Kubestronaut
+If you are a Kubestronaut, you can go for the Golden Kubestronaut Bundle

 It has LFCS, PCA, ICA, CCA, CAPA, CGOA, CBA, OTCA, and KCA certification exams.

-Use code **DCUBE30** at [Kubestronaut to Golden Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/kubestronaut-to-golden-kubestronaut-upgrade-bundle) to get 30% discount on the bundle.
+Use code **DCUBE30** at [Kubestronaut to Golden Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/kubestronaut-to-golden-kubestronaut-upgrade-bundle) to get a 30% discount on the bundle.

 ## FinOps Certification Discount [Limited Offer]

-If you looking for Linux Foudnation FinOps certificatication, make use of the following coupon.
+If you are looking for the Linux Foundation FinOps certification, use the following coupon.

 > [!IMPORTANT]
 >**Coupon:** Use code **COMTECHIES_20** at [learn.finops.org](https://learn.finops.org/)

-You can use this coupon for the following certification.
+You can use this coupon for the following certifications.

 - FinOps Certified Practitioner
 - FinOps Certified Engineer